 To what extent are the changes in the new bill applicable to people who work for large (500+ employees) employers?

 The new state temporary measures in the new legislation are for all covered workers in the state.

-Unlike private sector employers, nonprofit and government employers can choose to either pay into the unemployment trust fund or to cover the cost of benefits paid out directly.
-Private employers must contribute to this social insurance program so that the resources are available during economic downturns.
-Those who choose not to pay the unemployment tax are typically responsible for 100% of the cost of any benefits paid to former employees.
-Maine DOL awaits final interpretation of the federal CARES Act from U.S. DOL; it appears that the legislation provides federal funds to cover 50% of the state unemployment benefits that would have otherwise been charged to direct reimbursable employers.
-Maine cannot waive the remaining 50%.
-Having no source of funding available to cover these costs would result in the transfer of the liability to taxable private employers.
-As of December 31, 2019, there were slightly over 1,000 direct reimbursable employers in Maine.
+Certain non-profit and government employers can choose to either pay into the unemployment trust fund or to cover the cost of any benefits paid out directly at the time when an employee leaves the job.
+All private employers must contribute to the unemployment trust fund; these contributions provide funding so unemployment resources are available during economic downturns.
+Those employers who choose not to pay the unemployment tax are typically responsible for 100% of the cost of any benefits paid as unemployment to former employees.
+The CARES Act provided federal funds to cover 50% of the state unemployment benefits that would have otherwise been charged to direct reimbursable employers.
+As of August 3rd, Congress passed and the President signed a bill allowing states to bill and collect the 50% due from these employers directly, a more streamlined and less onerous process than had been previously required (collecting 100% and reimbursing 50% back).